Commercial Building Energy Standards

 The CBES was enacted into law in 2006 (30 V.S.A. § 53).
 It is the energy code for all commercial buildings and residential building 4 stories or greater above grade in Vermont, and took effect January 1, 2007.

-On January 3, 2012 an update to CBES took effect, which applies to all new commercial building construction, additions, alterations, renovations, and repairs.
-The 2011 Vermont Commercial Building Energy Standards is available as the energy code handbook; it is a standalone document for the State of Vermont based upon amendments to the International Energy Conservation Code® 2009 Supplement.
-The CBES also allows an alternative compliance path of ASHRAE 90.1 2007 with some Vermont specific requirements outlined in the energy code handbook.
+On March 1, 2015 an update to CBES takes effect, which applies to all new commercial building construction, additions, alterations, renovations, and repairs.
+The 2015 Vermont Commercial Building Energy Standards is available as the energy code handbook; it is a standalone document for the State of Vermont based upon amendments to the International Energy Conservation Code® 2015 Supplement.
+The CBES also allows an alternative compliance path of ASHRAE 90.1 2013 with some Vermont specific requirements outlined in the energy code handbook.
 A limited number of hard copies are available upon request from the Public Service Department and a free for viewing electronic copy is available on the ICC website.